badcoin-net/Badcoin/README.md

 the Myriadcoin Core software, see http://www.myriadcoin.org, or read the [original Bitcoin whitepaper](https://bitcoincore.org/bitcoin.pdf).

-Myriadcoin is different in that it pioneered the use of multiple independent POW algorithms on the on the same chain.
+Myriadcoin is distinct from Bitcoin in that it pioneered the use of multiple independent POW algorithms on the on the same chain.

 License
 -------